Human Rights Centre HRC

 1st Third Party intervention in ECHR case Konstantin Markin v.
 Russia

 Researchers of the Human Rights Centre submitted a first third party intervention to the Grand Chamber of the European Court of Human Rights in the case of Konstantin Markin v.
-Russia (May 2011.)
+Russia (May 2011).
+See Alexandra Timmer's submissions to Strasbourg Observers blog.

 2nd Third Party intervention in ECHR case SAS v.
 France